 “But you do,” he went on, not waiting for contradiction.
 “You love the boy body and soul, plainly, directly, as he loves you, and no other word expresses it …” A Room With a View.

 Brunelleschi’s Dome is about the man who built the dome for the Cathedral of Santa Maria del Fiore.
-Not surprisingly given the title his name was Brunelleschi.
-The book goes into details about how he built the dome amongst the backdrop of political intrigue, wars, plagues, and more.
+Not surprisingly, given the title, his name was Brunelleschi.
+The book goes into detail about how he built the dome amongst the backdrop of political intrigue, wars, plagues, and more.

-The Essential Writings of Machiavelli are a collection of stories from the Renaissance writer Machiavelli and include his most famous work, The Prince, which was originally published in the 16th century.
+The Essential Writings of Machiavelli is a collection of stories from the Renaissance writer Machiavelli and includes his most famous work, The Prince, which was originally published in the 16th century.

 Save it for later:

-Going along with the Medici vibe of Renaissance Italy is a great TV show set in Florence called Medici and is based on the (no surprise here) Medici, one of the most powerful families in Florence history.
-If you have a Netflix account you can watch all 3 seasons there, otherwise, you can buy the Medici DVD or Bluray on Amazon.
-It’s not just a great history show about Florence but a really good period drama.
+Going along with the Medici vibe of Renaissance Italy is a great TV show set in Florence called Medici, which is based on the (no surprise here) Medici, one of the most powerful families in Florence history.
+If you have a Netflix account, you can watch all 3 seasons there; otherwise, you can buy the Medici DVD or Blu-ray on Amazon.
+It’s not just a great history show about Florence, but a really good period drama.

 Where to Stay in Florence